Man in Minnesota charged with 1983 homicide in Michigan

 WHITE CLOUD, Mich.
 (AP) - A man in Minnesota has been charged with murder in Michigan in the presumed death of a man who disappeared in 1983, authorities said Friday.

-Roy Snell, 55, has been in the Hennepin County, Minnesota, jail since March 11.
+Roy Snell, 55, of Fridley, Minnesota, has been in the Hennepin County jail since March 11.
 He soon will be transported to Michigan after waiving extradition, the attorney general’s office said.

 Richard Atwood was 25 when he was last seen in White Cloud, Michigan.
 His girlfriend, Debra Cain, told police that she returned to their trailer and noticed that his fishing gear was missing.